littleroot/webgen/README.md

 ### Basics

-The `nausicaa` command outputs Go code to construct your components specified as HTML.
-The generated Go code uses the [`webapi`][2] package.
-Component files can also specify styles for the component in a top-level `<style>` element at the end of the file.
+Nausicaä generates Go code corresponding to component views specified in input `.html` files.
+The generated Go code uses the [`webapi`][2] package and its subpackages.
+A component file can optionally include CSS for the component in a top-level `<style>` element at the end of the file.
+Nausicaä generates a single CSS file that is the concatenation of styles from all input files.

 Consider a simple component in `FooBar.html`: